Types Of Toilets – 25 Types of Toilets

 1. Flush toilets

-Flush toilets are the most common types of toilets.
+Flush toilets are the most common type of toilets.
 Almost all of the other toilet types fall under flush toilets.
 Sir John Harrington invented the flush toilet in 1592.

 Flush toilets use water to evacuate human waste from a toilet bowl.
-The amount of water used to flush toilets have gone down drastically from over 5 gallons per flush to the current rate of even less than 1 gallon per flush.
+The amount of water used to flush toilets has decreased drastically from over 5 gallons per flush to the current rate of even less than 1 gallon per flush.

-With advancement in engineering and technology, modern toilets have a higher flushing performance using a fraction of the water used by old toilets.
+With advancements in engineering and technology, modern toilets have a higher flushing performance using a fraction of the water used by old toilets.
 The comfort levels have also increased.

 2. Gravity Flush Toilet

 Simply put, gravity is a force that pulls objects toward the Earth.
-Gravity flush toilets utilize this force to help them in their working.
+Gravity flush toilets utilize this force to help them in their work.

-In order for flushing to happen, a large volume of water has to be dumped into the toilet bowl within few seconds.
-This is the reason why you cannot flush a toilet by pouring water into the toilet bowl straight from the supply line.
+For flushing to happen, a large volume of water must be dumped into the toilet bowl within a few seconds.
+This is why you cannot flush a toilet by pouring water into the toilet bowl straight from the supply line.

-The water tank therefore provides a ready source of water for flushing the toilet.
+The water tank, therefore, provides a ready water source for flushing the toilet.
 The water supply line fills the tank with water after every flush.

 Water leaves the tank and enters the bowl through an opening called a flush valve.
-Most gravity flush toilets have a 2-inch flush valve while some few toilet models have a bigger flush valve, some up to 4-inch.
+Most gravity flush toilets have a 2-inch flush valve, while some toilet models have a bigger flush valve, some up to 4-inch.

-With a larger flush valve, water leaves the tank and enters the bowl very fast which results into a powerful and effective flush.
+With a larger flush valve, water leaves the tank and enters the bowl quickly, resulting in a powerful and effective flush.
 An example of such a toilet is the American Standard Champion 4.

 3. Pressure-Assisted Toilets

-Pressure-assisted toilets looks just like gravity flush toilets.
-If you are not curious enough you might not even recognize them when you see them.
+Pressure-assisted toilets look just like gravity-flush toilets.
+If you are not curious enough, you might not even recognize them when you see them.

-Pressure-assisted toilets contain a secondary plastic tank inside the main toilet tank called a pressure vessel.
-As water flows into the tank through the supply line, it is compresses the air inside the tank building up pressure in the vessel.
+Pressure-assisted toilets contain a secondary plastic tank inside the main tank called a pressure vessel.
+As water flows into the tank through the supply line, it compresses the air inside the tank, building up pressure in the vessel.

-When you flush the toilet, the water leaves the tank and enters the bowl forcefully which results into a very powerful flush.
+When you flush the toilet, the water leaves the tank and enters the bowl forcefully, which results in a very powerful flush.
 These toilets hardly ever get clogged due to the force that the waste leaves the bowl.

-Another advantage of pressure-assisted toilets is that they do not sweat, which is a term used for toilet tank condensation.
-They are therefore a great choice for people who live in hot and humid areas.
+Another advantage of pressure-assisted toilets is that they do not sweat, a term used for toilet tank condensation.
+They are, therefore, a great choice for people who live in hot and humid areas.

-The one thing that you may not like about pressure-assisted toilets is that they are noisier than gravity flush toilets.
-They tend to have a loud flush as the pressurized water leave the tank and enters the bowl.
+The one thing you may not like about pressure-assisted toilets is that they are noisier than gravity-flush toilets.
+They tend to have a loud flush as the pressurized water leaves the tank and enters the bowl.

 I have written a detailed review of some of the best pressure-assisted toilets in this post.